grafana/redshift-datasource/docs/sources/troubleshooting.md

 1. Add `redshift-data:ListStatements` and `redshift-data:CancelStatement` to your IAM policy.
 These are required for async query support.
 1. Verify that the IAM policy resource scope includes your Redshift cluster or workgroup.

+### Query enters "Failed" or "Aborted" state

+**Symptoms:**

+- Query returns an error after running for some time.
+- Error message references a failed or aborted statement.

+**Solutions:**

+1. Check the Redshift query history in the AWS console for detailed error messages.
+Navigate to **Amazon Redshift** > **Query monitoring** to view statement details.
+1. Verify the SQL is valid by running it directly in a Redshift SQL client.
+1. Check for Redshift resource limits such as WLM (Workload Management) queue capacity or concurrent query limits.
+1. For aborted queries, check if another process or user canceled the statement.

+## Unsupported SQL features

+The Redshift data source uses the [Amazon Redshift Data API](https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html) to execute queries.
+The following SQL features are not supported:

+- **Transactions:** The `BEGIN`, `COMMIT`, and `ROLLBACK` statements are not supported.
+Each query runs as an independent statement.
+- **Prepared statements:** Parameterized queries using `PREPARE` and `EXECUTE` are not supported.
+Use standard SQL with Grafana macros and template variables instead.

 ## Template variable errors